(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 assist the department in performing more effectively in the event of a bombing attack.

-In addition, Nowicki stated that thousands of daily streetcar passengers were subjected to
+In addition, Nowicki stated that thousands of daily streetcar passengers were subjected

-1954.
-The operation of the Jefferson bus line was transferred to the Gilbert Terminal.
-The 35 PCC cars that were used
+the Jefferson bus line was transferred to the Gilbert Terminal.
+The 35 PCC cars that were used for the Jefferson

-Later the same year, on September 8, 1954, the east-side Gratiot Carhouse was closed.
+Later the same year, on Sept.
+8, 1954, the east-side Gratiot Carhouse was closed.
 With the closing of the Gratiot

 and Wyoming Carhouses.
-With only two carhouses now left in operation, a number of the Gratiot cars would now have
+With only two carhouses now left in operation, a number of the Gratiot cars would now

-to deadhead along Woodward Avenue, from Highland Park to downtown, in order to access the Gratiot line.
+have to deadhead along Woodward Avenue, from Highland Park to downtown, in order to access the Gratiot line.

-Despite a major public relations attempt by the DSR, the conversion of its Jefferson line to diesel coaches still took place
+Despite a major public relations attempt by the DSR, the conversion of its Jefferson line to diesel coaches still took

-DSR, led by general manager Nowicki, would now begin focusing on yet another streetcar line...
+opposition, the DSR, led by general manager Nowicki, would now begin focusing on yet another streetcar line...

 Commission cited $1,000,000 worth of repairs, while only $600,000 to supplant the streetcars with buses, as primary

-finally converted over to diesel bus operation.
+Michigan-Gratiot line was converted over to diesel bus operation.

-Park–there was no place at the Woodward Carhouse to store
+— there was no place at the Woodward Carhouse to store

 all of the extra equipment.
 Consequently, two temporary tracks

-Second Avenue–to store the surplus cars.
+across Second Avenue — to store the surplus cars.

-repainting immediately under way at the Woodward Carhouse, it would be just a matter of time before the DSR's once
+car refurbishing and repainting immediately under way at the Woodward Carhouse, it would be just a matter of time

-large street railway operation, and the era of streetcars along the streets of Detroit, would come to an close.
+before the DSR's once large street railway operation, and the era of streetcars in Detroit, would come to an close.

 LEO J. NOWICKI (former DSR General Manager) In 1953 Nowicki began his campaign to convert the entire DSR operation over to GM diesel buses.